EvilDev87645/discord-nuker/README.md

    ***Double Click on the install.bat file it should install all the requirements for you and run the tool***

+   **IMPORTANT: Make sure its full extracted u can do that by right clicking on the folder and pressing extract all**

   ### **Manually:**